 8. Digesting fat leads to a feeling of fullness

 Good fats are an essential part of any effective weight loss program, as these are slow to digest, which helps us, among other things, to feel and remain full until our next meal.
 Low-fat meals tend to leave us unsatisfied.
 They also lead to bounce-back hunger, as the body’s blood sugar level jumps high and then plunges low again.
 A quick drop in blood sugar leads to cravings, which can then lead to binge eating, and nobody wants that!

 9. Counting calories puts the body in a state of stress which then causes the body to store fat

 As you know, your state of mind can affect your body’s functioning.
 If you are concerned about the calories you consume, your body enters a state of stress, which raises cortisol levels.
 Cortisol blunts metabolism.
 The body then protects itself by storing as much energy as possible, thus promoting fat deposits and cravings for ice cream and chips.

 10. Your body is not a walking mathematical formula

-Have you heard that 3,500 calories equals one pound?
-It’s a very good estimate, yes, but unfortunately, in reality people don’t work with such precision.
+Have you heard that 3,500 calories equal one pound?
+It’s a very good estimate, yes, but unfortunately, in reality, people don’t work with such precision.
 When my treadmill tells me I burned 3,500 calories, does that mean I should be able to climb down and get on the scale and see a one pound weight loss?
 Well, first I would probably have to crawl to the scale because it would take quite a bit of running to burn that many calories.
 Once I got there, though, would I see exactly one pound of weight gone from my total?
 No!
 Human bodies don’t work that way.

 In the end, a calorie is just a number.
-Instead of obsessing about them, follow your instincts, listen to your body, focus on the quality of your ingredients and portion control, and this will not only help you achieve a more balanced diet, but a happier life as well.
+Instead of obsessing about them, follow your instincts, listen to your body, focus on the quality of your ingredients and portion control, and this will not only help you achieve a more balanced diet but a happier life as well.